imsourabhpatil18/Voting-Dapp/README.md

 <br>
 and the determination of election results.
 <br>
-contributions and suggestions will be always welcome , happy to learn
+We value and appreciate contributions from the community.
+Your suggestions and contributions are always welcome as we strive to improve and grow together.